-- Home Owner’s Association (HOA) Transfer Fee:
+Home Owner’s Association (HOA) transfer fee

-Only valid if the property you are selling has an HOA.
+An HOA transfer fee is only valid if the property you are selling has an HOA.
 Typically less than $1,000.

-- Natural Hazard Disclosure Report:
+Natural Hazard Disclosure Report

 Commonly ordered.
 These reports detail things like natural hazards in your area, such as earthquake fault lines and flood zones, and often include other nuisances such as airplane noise.
 Generally costs around $120.

-- Lien release document fee:
+Lien release document fee